atomisthq/docs/docs/quick-starts/rug-typescript.md

 To enable your Rug archive for TypeScript all you need to do is:

--   Add a `package.json` file into the `.atomist` directory, amending for your own Rug archive's project settings
+-   Add a [standard `package.json` file](https://docs.npmjs.com/files/package.json) into the `.atomist` directory, amending for your own Rug archive's project settings
--   Add a `tsconfig.json` file into your `.atomist` directory
+-   Add a [standard `tsconfig.json` file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) into your `.atomist` directory
 -   Install `node` and `npm` for local TypeScript development and, specifically, to install any dependencies your Rug TypeScript sources may have.

 You can have both Rug DSL and Rug TypeScript files in the *same* Rug archive.
 A good example of this is available in the [`travis-editors` Rug archive](https://github.com/atomist-rugs/travis-editors).